craftcms/commerce/docs/order-model.md

 ### adjustmentsTotal

 Total of all adjustments made to line items and the order.
-(Does not included adjustments marked as 'included')

-### adjustmentsTotal

-Total of all adjustments made to line items and the order.
-(Does not included adjustments marked as 'included')
+(Does not include adjustments marked as 'included')

 ### getAdjustmentsTotalByType(type, included)